Foucault's lectures at the Collège de France: Overview of the lectures

+Contents

 Lectures on the Will to Know (1970–1971)

-This was an important time for Foucault and marks an important switch of methodology from 'archaeology' to 'genealogy' (according to Foucault he never abandoned the archaeology method).
-This was also a period of transition of thought for Foucault; the Dutch TV-televised Foucault Noam Chomsky Human nature Justice versus Power debate of November 1971 at the Eindhoven University of Technology appears at this exact time period as his first inaugural lecture were delivered at the Collège de France entitled "the Order Of Discourse" delivered on 2 December 1970 (translated and published into English as "The Discourse On Language") then a week later (9 December 1970) his first ever full inaugural lecture course was delivered at the Collège de France "The Will to Knowledge" course Foucault promised to explore; "fragment by fragment," the "morphology of the will to knowledge," through alternating historical periods, inquiries and theoretical questioning.
-The lectures produced were called "Lectures on the Will to Know"; all of this happened within a space of a year.
+This period marks Foucault's methodological switch from 'archaeology' to 'genealogy' (though according to Foucault he never abandoned the former), as well as transition in his career and broader thought: the Dutch TV-televised Chomsky–Foucault debate of November 1971 occurred only a few months after his inaugural lecture at the Collège de France was published under the name L'ordre du discours (later translated into English and published as the appendix to The Archaeology of Knowledge, under the name "The Discourse On Language").
+A week after that lecture originally took place (in December 1970), his first full lecture course was delivered at the Collège under the name "Lectures on the Will to Know"; Foucault promised to explore, "fragment by fragment," the "morphology of the will to knowledge" through alternating historical periods, inquiries and theoretical questioning.

-The first phase of Foucault's thought is characterized by knowledge construction of various types and how each thread of knowledge systems combine together to produce a series of networks (Foucault uses the term 'Grille') to produce a successful fully functional 'subject' and a workable fully functional human society.
+The first phase of Foucault's thought is characterized by knowledge construction of various types and how each thread of knowledge systems combine to produce a series of networks (Foucault uses the term 'Grille') to produce a successful fully functional 'subject' and a workable fully functional human society.
 Foucault uses the terms epistemological indicators and epistemological breaks to show, contrary to popular opinion, that these "indicators" and "breaks" require skilled trained technical group of 'specialists' in the various knowledge fields and a trained rigorous professionalized regulatory body of which know-how on behalf of those who use the terms (discourse formations or "speech/discourse") with a professional body that can make the terms used stand up to further rational scrutiny.
 Scientific knowledge for Foucault isn't an advancement for human progress as is so often portrayed by the human sciences (such as the humanities and the social sciences) but is much more of a subtle method of organizing and producing firstly an individual subject, and secondly, a fully functional society functioning as a self-replicated control apparatus not as a group of 'free' atomized individuals but as a collective societal, organised (or drilled) unit both in terms of industrial production, labour power and a militarily organized unit (in the guise of armies) which is beneficial for the production of "epistemological indicators" or "breaks" enabling society to "control itself" rather than have external factors (such as the state for example) to do the job.